China–India relations: 1970s

-In August 1971, India signed its Treaty of Peace, Friendship, and Co-operation with the Soviet Union.
+In August 1971, India signed a Treaty of Peace, Friendship, and Co-operation with the Soviet Union.
 The PRC sided with Pakistan in its December 1971 war with India.
 Although China strongly condemned India, it did not carry out its veiled threat to intervene on Pakistan's behalf.
-By this time, the PRC had replaced the Republic of China in the UN where its representatives denounced India as being a "tool of Soviet expansionism."
+By this time, the PRC had replaced the Republic of China in the UN, where its representatives denounced India as being a "tool of Soviet expansionism."

 India and the PRC renewed efforts to improve relations after Indian Prime Minister Indira Gandhi's Congress party lost the 1977 elections to Morarji Desai's Janata Party.
-In 1978, the Indian Minister of External Affairs Atal Bihari Vajpayee made a landmark visit to Beijing, and both countries officially re-established diplomatic relations in 1979.
+In 1978, the Indian Minister of External Affairs Atal Bihari Vajpayee made a landmark visit to Beijing, an impetus to both countries to officially re-establish diplomatic relations in 1979.
 The PRC modified its pro-Pakistan stand on Kashmir and appeared willing to remain silent on India's absorption of Sikkim and its special advisory relationship with Bhutan.
 The PRC's leaders agreed to discuss the boundary issue, India's priority, as the first step to a broadening of relations.
 The two countries hosted each other's news agencies, and Mount Kailash and Mansarowar Lake in Tibet, the home of the Hindu pantheon, were opened to annual pilgrimages.